-Documentation of periodic performance evaluations; and
+Documentation of periodic performance evaluations;

+Notice of completed Responsible Vendor Training Program and in-house training for MTC Agents required under 935 CMR 501.105(2): MTC Agent Training, and

 A record of any disciplinary action taken.

 A staffing plan that will demonstrate accessible business hours and safe cultivation conditions;

-Personnel policies and procedures ; and
+Personnel policies and procedures, including, at a minimum, the following:

+a.
+Code of ethics

+b.
+Whistle-blower policy; and

 All background check reports obtained in accordance with M.G.L. c.
-6, § 172, 935 CMR 501.029, 935 CMR 501.030, and 803 CMR 2.00: Criminal Offender Record Information (CORI);
+6, § 172, 935 CMR 501.029: Registration and Conduct of Independent Testing Laboratory Agents, 935 CMR 501.030: Registration of Medical Marijuana Treatment Center Agents, and 803 CMR 2.00: Criminal Offender Record Information (CORI);

 Business records, which shall include manual or computerized records of: